Digital Signage for Restaurants: Menu Boards That Update Themselves

 Frequently asked questions

-What is restaurant digital signage?
+- What is digital signage for restaurants?

-Do I need special hardware for restaurant menu boards?
+- Do I need special hardware for restaurant menu boards?

-Can AI build my menu board from a PDF?
+- Can AI build my menu board from a PDF?

-Yes.
+- Yes.
 Upload your existing PDF menu and ChannelOS reads its text, headings and prices, then drafts a complete, on-brand, multi-slide menu board.
 The result is a real editable show — every item, price and photo is selectable — not a flat image.

-Use dayparting on a channel.
+- Use dayparting on a channel.
 You set the schedule once — breakfast board until 11am, lunch specials through the afternoon, dinner menu at night — and each screen tunes into the right menu on its own clock.
 Weekend hours can differ from weekday hours automatically.

 Your screen is two minutes away.